Te Huhuti: Te Rangitaumaha’s gift

 When Te Huhuti gave birth to her first child, her father Te Rangitaumaha came to Rotoatara in order to perform the tohi baptismal ritual and named the child Wawahanga.
 He brought a gift of shellfish and eels from Lake Oingo and Lake Runanga, but Te Huhuti was dismayed at the small size of the gift, so Te Rangitaumaha gifted Te Huhuti her “elders and brothers” as servants of Wawahanga.
 Sources differ as to whether this meant her elder brothers, Hinehore, Hikateko, and Taraia (the Ngāti Hineiao hapū) or the Ngāpuhi, Ngāti Ngāwera, Ngāti Te Ao hapū.
 Different sources strongly disagree about whether Te Rangitaumaha also gifted large areas of land in the Heretaunga region to Wawahanga.
-These questions were material to a hearing of the Maori Land Court on claims to the region around Ōmahu in 1889.
+These questions were material to a hearing of the Māori Land Court on claims to the region around Ōmahu in 1889.

 Family

 Te Huhuti had three sons and a daughter with Te Whatuiāpiti: